Tapering Strategies for Optimal Race Day Performance

 The respiratory system also benefits from tapering through increased lung capacity.
 Metabolic system: Tapering affects how energy is produced during exercise.

 This is accomplished by increasing muscle glycogen stores while preserving muscle mass during recovery through protein synthesis.
-Glycogen is a carbohydrate that provides energy for endurance events; having higher stores of glycogen allows athletes to maintain a high level of performance for longer periods.
+Glycogen is a type of carbohydrate that gives energy for endurance events.
+Having more glycogen helps athletes perform at a high level for longer.

 Neuromuscular system: The neuromuscular system controls movement and coordination and plays a significant role in endurance exercise performance.
 Proper tapering allows time for optimal recovery of muscle fibers following intense training, which improves nerve-muscle interaction.